Umkhonto (missile): Block III Umkhonto-ER-IR

 An extended range Umkhonto is currently being developed, with Denel Dynamics exploring new generation motors and other technology.
 At the 2017 International Defence Exhibition and Conference in the UAE, the Extended Range Umkhonto was announced, and if brought to fruition represents a significant step for Denel.
 The missile is seen as a potential cost-effective competitor to the MBDA Aster-15 and the CAMM, especially in the naval market of mid-to-lower military budgets.

-Essentially a further upgrade of the Block II, the main improvement of the ER would be increased range to a maximum of 35km, bringing the Umkhonto into the typical range of other high end multi-range surface-to-air missiles.
+Essentially a further upgrade of the Block II, the main improvement of the ER would be increased range to a maximum of 35 km, bringing the Umkhonto into the typical range of other high end multi-range surface-to-air missiles.